Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Dark Sector

 \section{The Dark Sector}

 In this section, we focus on the dark sector and its low energy spectrum.
 Models with a $Sp(4)_D$ dark color gauge group have been studied in \cite{Kulkarni:2022bvh,Zierler:2022uez,Dengler:2024maq} but focus on the dark pions as dark matter candidates.
-In our model, instead, we have dark baryons as our dark matter, whose long lifetime is protected by the dark baryon number $U(1)_D$.
-As we will see later, due to our unique matter content with mixed representations, the lightest dark baryon is the chimera baryons of the $Sp(4)$ theory.
+In our model, instead, we have dark baryons as our dark matter, whose stability is protected by the dark baryon number $U(1)_D$.
+Our goal is to identify the lightest dark hadron, including dark baryons with $D=1$ and dark mesons with $D=0$.